DataKind-DC/GFC/README.md

 # GFC

-~Please do not make any changes to files in the Raw Data folder~ ~Upload modified/joined data to New Data folder
+!!Please do not make any changes to files in the Raw Data folder!!
+!!Upload modified/joined data to New Data folder!!

 Global Fund for Children
 Project Statement